FlineDev/FreemiumKit/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

 ## Configuring the SDK

+> Tip: Don't forget to `import FreemiumKit` for any of the below calls to build.

 1. Make sure your app's Asset Catalog contains the `FreemiumKit` data set from the "Setup" tab for your app in FreemiumKit.
 If it doesn't, drag & drop it from the Setup tab now.

 1. Add a call to `.environmentObject(FreemiumKit.shared)` to every scene in the app entry point.
 For example: